MislavJaksic/Knowledge-Repository/Thinking/Stonetop/README.md

 * Dangers: hazards and monsters and hostile NPCs
 * Discoveries: puzzles, clues, mysteries, treasures, arcana
 * NPCs: think about their names, the questions you'll ask about them, their defining traits, how you'll describe them and potray them

+It doesn't go against playing to find out what happens.
+You're prepping things that give you interesting stuff to say.
+Prepping involves laying a groundwork to help you improvise.

 See [RunningStonetop](BookOne\02RunningStonetop).